BumblebeeBat/FlyingFox/README.md

 Donations: 1GbpRPE83Vjg73KFvTVZ4EnS2qNkiLY5TT

+The goals of this project:
+*An Erlang/OTP package
-The goals of this project: Written as erlang OTP package This is a proof of stake blockchain a betting blockchain in any language, including EVM, Spanish, Python, C, Chinese, and English.
-Uses channels for payments and for betting.
-Can connect channels to bet on things in common, to play a game like poker accross channels.
+*Allows betting blockchain in any language, including EVM, Spanish, Python, C, Chinese, and English.
+*Uses lightening network channels for payments and for betting.
+*Proof of stake blockchain where each peer's power in the consensus process is determined by how much money they have locked in channels.

-Code of conduct, development guidelines: Submit pull request.
+Code of conduct, development guidelines: Submit pull requests.
 If I like, I will accept.
 Feel free to ask me questions.

-#requires rebar.
+Install script:

-sh install.sh
+install.sh

-sh start.sh
+Start your node so you can spend money: sh start.sh